Wolfram Language Warts

 is lexical scope.

-(temp variables) for each of your local variable, and increment a module variable counter in doing so, and these symbols are exposed to the user.
+works by creating temp symbols for each of your local variable, and also internally increment a module variable counter in doing so.

 practically, this means: